 Optima McDowell Mountain Village is a 21st century solution to a mixed-use residential development.
-Optima Sonoran Village was the pilot project for the City of Scottsdale integration for the International Green Construction Code (IGCC).
-Forward thinking sustainability concepts are considered in all aspects of the development.
-We are looking forward to collaborating throughout the zoning process with Anthony Floyd and the City of Scottsdale's Green Building Department to further develop the sustainability of Optima McDowell Mountain Village.
+In 2012 Optima Sonoran Village was the pilot project for the City of Scottsdale integration for the International Green Construction Code (IGCC).
+Forward thinking sustainability concepts are implemented in all aspects of the development.
+Optima has been working with Anthony Floyd and the City of Scottsdale's Green Building Department to further develop the sustainability of Optima McDowell Mountain Village throughout the zoning process.